Updated On 4 June 2025

 Pendle is planning to expand beyond Ethereum-based ecosystems by integrating with non-EVM chains such as Solana and TON, broadening its reach across different blockchain networks.
 Additionally, the platform aims to develop KYC-compliant products to cater to institutional investors seeking regulatory-compliant DeFi solutions.
 To further enhance accessibility, Pendle is also working on Shariah-compliant financial offerings, ensuring that its products align with the needs of diverse global markets.

-Pendle is expanding its capabilities by supporting a diverse range of yield sources, including funding rates, to provide users more opportunities for yield generation.
+Pendle V2 will expand its capabilities by supporting a diverse range of yield sources, including funding rates, using the app called Boros to provide users more opportunities for yield generation.
 Additionally, the platform is developing advanced tools for hedging and yield optimisation, enabling users to better manage risk and maximise returns in volatile market conditions.

 These initiatives position Pendle as a long-term player in the evolving DeFi landscape.